How to: Remove, Delete, and Exclude Items

 Not all projects allow you to exclude project items from builds.
 References in Visual C++, other reference-based projects and links to files in Visual Basic and Visual C# projects can be excluded from the project using slightly different methods.

 Additionally, you can remove an entire project, and all of its contents from the solution using the Unload command.
-For more information, see How to: Unload and Reload Projects.
+For more information, see.

 Physical project items in Web and other directory-based projects and physical project items in Visual Basic, Visual C#, and other mixed-model projects can be temporarily removed from a project using the Exclude From Project command.